ByteDoc/NicGPS/README.md

 The development of this app is also a big opportunity for me to gain experience in OpenUI5 development.
 I tried to follow the recommendations for UI5 app structuring, but might not have accomplished this goal everywhere.
 Also, a few code experiments here and there can be found as well.

+## Requirement and Configuration

+  - OpenUI5 - get it here: <http://sap.github.io/openui5/>
+    - adjust the source-path for *sap.ui.core.js* in index.html accordingly
+  - PHP4/5 to read/save the JSON data files
+    - for local testing JSON files are read without PHP scripts (no saving though)

 ## About me

 I'm Max Schaufler, and at the time of this writing I have been a SAP developer/IT-Manager for 10 years (professionally) and a Web developer for 15 years (from hobby to semi-professional).